hkwaller/load-monitor/client/load-monitor/README.md

 ### Future Improvements

-More parameters can easily be made available for graph settings, ~~like data period~~ (never mind, I did it instead).
+More parameters can easily be made available for graph settings, ~~like data period~~ (never mind, I did it instead), and polling interval.

+The current-load component should honestly be a part of the graph instead of a separate component, either as a visible-by-default tooltip, or as a part of the title.
+I should also format the mouseover tooltip a bit nicer for the user.

+A separate graph can be added for all CPU-cores to display percentage of non-idle time.

+There should probably also be some better error handling in the http agent, with customized toast notifications for different error codes and messages.
+Authentication could be added to the server to prevent unauthorized access to CPU data.

+I also think I should have added a stop button at some point, to stop the constant server polling.

 ## Available Scripts